opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 # Structure Viewer

-Exports the `Viewer` and `ViewerProvider` components.
+Exports the `Viewer` comoponent.
+Typically used with `ViewerProvider` and `ViewerInteractionProvider`.

-### Example Use Cases

-1. A single structure.
-2. Multiple structures in a single file that the user may wish to see all at once or move between - e.g. NMR data.
-3. A single structure from a single file shown at once, but where external actions change the structure and file - e.g. user can select from different experimentally-derived structures shown in a table.
-4. Multiple structures shown at once from different files, such as a target and a small molecule.
-5. As 4, but user can move between different pairs (or more) of structures.

 ## Data

-The viewer accepts data in the form
+The viewer accepts data in the form:

 ```js
 [